 This 1957 Columbia Masterworks advertisement appeared in various American music magazines.
 Among the items featured was the new Casadesus recording of two-piano works by Florent Schmitt.

-In 1992, the first stereo recording of the Trois rapsodies appeared – another highly effective reading by pianists Huseyin Sermet and Kun Woo Paik.
+In 1992, the first stereo recording of the Trois rapsodies appeared – an effective reading by pianists Huseyin Sermet and Kun Woo Paik.
 Released on the Valois label, this interpretation inhabits a sound-world redolent of the Casadesus performance — but perhaps with a bit more “icy brittleness.”

 But you can compare for yourself, thanks to Philippe Louis who has uploaded the Valois performance on one of his worthy YouTube music channels.
 The same recording has also been uploaded along with the score, for those who wish to investigate the music in greater depth.

 The three most recent recordings of the Trois rapsodies – two Canadian and one American – are more broadly expansive in their approach.
-They are:
+They include:

 Kanazawa-Admony Piano Duo (Tami Kanazawa and Yuval Admony) – Roméo Records (recorded in 2001)